bseltz-cohesity/scripts/sql/restoreSQLv2/README.md

 ## Point in Time Recovery

-By default, the last available log backup is point in time is selected.
+By default, the last available log backup point in time is selected.
 For databases with no log backups, the last full/incremental backup is selected.

 If you want to replay logs to a specific point in time, use the **-logTime** parameter and specify a date and time in military format like so: